whage/thesis/thesis.md

 until it is handled explicitly or until it reaches the top at which point the runtime handles it by issuing some kind of runtime error.

-The exception mechanism has its weeknesses too.
+The exception mechanism has its weaknesses too.
 It makes error handling more implicit (execution may continue at unexpected places), it can be overused to implement branching logic and handling them is usually not enforced (checked and unchecked exceptions in Java).